Configuring and deploying kdb Insights Enterprise on Azure

 Rook Ceph uses local SSD storage.
 This type of storage provides higher throughput and lower latency for optimum performance, but it is ephemeral.
 Your data is stored across 3 nodes for resiliency however if 2 nodes go offline, data stored on the SSDs will be lost.
 You cannot bring down your nodes to save costs without losing data.

 The next two sections cover AKS System and User Node pools.
 The defaulted values are the minimum needed for a base deployment and general workload purposes.
-The System Node Pool is used to host the Azure tools and services so we don't recommend changing this unless you have special discounts on other options.
-The User Node Pool hosts the kdb Insights Enterprise application and should be sized according to your use case, workloads and performance needs.
+The System Node Pool is used to host the Azure tools and services with the kdb Insights Enterprise core system services so we do not recommend changing this unless you have special discounts on other options.
+If you select a different System Node Pool you must select the same minimum size as the default.
+The User Node Pool hosts the kdb Insights Enterprise assembly resources and should be sized according to your use case, workloads and performance needs.

 KX advises you to adjust the User Node Pool to a bigger size ONLY if you have specific workload requirements.
 Please refer to the guidance section if changing the node pool VM size.